Murat Karagöz: Death

-In 30 June 2023, Karagöz died while swimming in the Faralya neighbourhood of Fethiye, Muğla near Ölüdeniz.
+On 30 June 2023, Karagöz died while swimming in the Faralya neighbourhood of Fethiye, Muğla near Ölüdeniz.
 He was pronounced dead after arriving at a Fethiye hospital via ambulance.
 The cause of death was determined as cardiac arrest.
 He was 55 at the time and he was survived by one child.

 Incumbent foreign minister Hakan Fidan and his predecessor Mevlüt Çavuşoğlu joined a host of Turkish and European diplomats to express their condolences for Karagöz.